raisingthefloor/morphic-windows/README.md

 ## Building Locally

-The client, and its dependent projects, can be built using MSBuild:
+The client and its dependent projects can be built using MSBuild:

     msbuild Morphic.Client

-To build the installers (add `-p:Configuration=Release` as required):
+To build the installer (add `-p:Configuration=Release` as required):

-    msbuild Morphic.Setup -p:Edition=Basic
-    msbuild Morphic.Setup -p:Edition=Community
+    msbuild Morphic.Setup

 ## Running (development)

-One of two launch profiles can be used, depending on the edition:

-* Morphic-Basic
+Use the following launch profile:

-* Morphic-Community
+* Morphic

 ### Configuration